COVID-19 Data Sharing With Law Enforcement Sparks Concern

 Duncan said having the information beforehand is valuable because it allows officers “to do their jobs better and safer.”

+To use the data, officers aren’t handed a physical list of COVID-19 patients.
+Instead, addresses and names are flagged in computer systems so that dispatchers can relay the information to officers responding to a call.

-The data is purged in Tennessee from the emergency communications system database within a month, or when the patient is no longer being monitored by the health department, according to health officials and agreements the AP reviewed.
+In Tennessee, the data is purged from the emergency communications system database within a month, or when the patient is no longer being monitored by the health department, according to health officials and agreements the AP reviewed.

 First responders also must agree they won’t use the data to refuse a call for service, a requirement also implemented in most other states using the information.